-- Q x.
 Are there any trends missing that we should consider?
-If so, please explain what they are. - Q x.
-Do you agree with the outlined strategic context and key opportunities and challenges?
-If not, please explain why. - Which of the opportunities and challenges do you believe will be most important in shaping the future of the freight and supply chain system in New Zealand and why?
+If so, please explain what they are.

+Q5 Which of the opportunities and challenges do you believe will be most important in shaping the future of the freight and supply chain system in New Zealand and why?